BASEMENTS

 Basement walls restoration: remove previously installed hard cement mortar, replace damaged brick with new salvaged Chicago common brick, repoint using lime-based mortar.

-Basement walls restoration: remove all waterproofing paint, plaster, epoxy and hard cement mortar, replace deteriorated bricks, repoint using lime-based mortar.
+Basement brick and stone walls restoration: remove all waterproofing paint, plaster and hard cement mortar, replace deteriorated bricks, repoint using lime-based mortar, apply limewash over restored walls.

-Basement walls restoration: remove one wythe of brick and replace with new salvaged Chicago common brick laid on lime-based mortar.
+Basement walls restoration: remove deteriorated (and saturated) bricks (1 wythe of brick), dry inner wythe of brick walls, install new salvaged Chicago common brick and lime-based mortar.

 City: 773-286-8866